UoMResearchIT/shell-programming-course/_episodes/07-sed_regular_expressions.md

 worad
 ~~~
 {: .output}
-You will note that the second (and first) script has been applied to both of the input files, but only one `l` has been replaced.
-This is because the search was not global, that is, as soon as one match string is found it is replaced and sed moves onto the next script.
+You will note that the second (and first) script has been applied to both of the input
+files, but only one `l` has been replaced.
+This is because the search was not global, that
+is, as soon as one match string is found it is replaced and sed moves onto the next s
+cript.

-If you want to replace *all* matching strings, then you need to specify that the script should be applied globally, by appending a `g` at the end of that script.
+If you want to replace *all* matching strings, then you need to specify that the script
+should be applied globally, by appending a `g` at the end of that script.
 E.g.:
 ~~~
 sed -e 's/goodbye/world/' -e 's/l/a/g' input.txt input_pt2.txt
 ~~~